 - Pour the tea into cups and garnish with pistachios or almonds if you desire!

+- To ensure the pink color, fresh tea leaves are a must.
 If you can’t find Kashmiri tea leaves at your local Indian or Pakistani grocery store, you can use normal green tea leaves.
-But keep in mind that they may not turn as pink as you want.
+But keep in mind that they may not turn as pink.
+Avoid light green or roasted teas.

-You can substitute caster sugar with brown sugar or date syrup.
+- You can substitute brown sugar or other sweeteners for regular sugar.